leonardorochaperazzini/Invest-Lakehouse/README.md

 # Invest Scraper Portfolio

-This project is an application to extract, load and transform data from postgres to lakehouse using spark.
+This project is an application to extract, load and transform data from postgres to lakehouse using py spark on bronze and silver layers.

 ## Getting Started